5 Ways to Rediscover Vienna: Palaces, Wine Taverns, and a Hotel Worth the Splurge

 5. Let There Be Cake!

-Sacher Torte, served at Café Sacher and throughout the country, is a rich dessert with a rich history.
-Photo by Sherry Spitsnaugle
+Sacher Torte, served at Cafe Sacher and throughout the country, is a rich dessert with a rich history.

 When my friend and I were backpacking through Europe, we could only peek through the windows of the famous Café Sacher in the heart of Vienna.
-But, on my recent trip, I indulged.
+But on my recent trip, I indulged.

 On my last day in Vienna, I sipped a café crema at an outside café as shoppers strolled past arm-in-arm, with well-groomed dogs in tow.